 What is an Analog Synthesizer?

 The earliest synthesizers were all analog, having emerged before the heyday of the modern computer.
 These devices rely on specially-designed circuits that combine specific, low-level electronic components (like transistors, resistors, and capacitors) to create and modify sound.
 For the most part, synthesizers designed in the 1960s and 1970s were all analog.
+So, what is an analog synthesizer?
+An analog synthesizer is an instrument that produces sound with continuously fluctuating electrical voltages inside the instrument, usually offering a wide range of control over the sound's timbre or tone color.

 As digital technologies became more affordable in the 1980s, analog synthesis fell out of vogue.
 The resale value of classic analog synthesizers plummeted, and in the 1990s many up-and-coming musicians snatched up classic analog synths in pawn shops, garage sales, and the like at record low costs.
 Their embrace of these "obsolete" analog instruments eventually led to a resurgence of interest in analog designs.
 Today, analog synthesizers are back in full force and coexist alongside their digital counterparts.
 They can take any number of forms: monophonic or polyphonic keyboards, desktop or rack units, parts of a modular system, and more.
 While most things we think of as "classic" analog synths take the form of a keyboard, it's important to keep in mind that "analog" really just means that the sounds are generated and processed by specially-designed analog circuits.